Consensys/tcr-audit/README.md

-#### 3.2.4 - Parameterizer proposal deposits and challenge deposits can differ
+### 3.5 - Parameterizer proposal deposits and challenge deposits can differ

+*Severity: Major*

 If `pMinDeposit` is changed after a proposal has been created, tokens will not be distributed properly.